- devastating /DEV-uh-stey-ting/

 [verb] – to receive money, a house, etc. from someone after they have died

-When her grandfather passed away, she inherited his antique clock that had been in the family for generations.
+When her grandfather passed away, she inherited his antique clock, which had been in the family for generations.

 [verb] – to make people obey a law, or to make a particular situation happen or be accepted